KrakenWagen/shadcn-mono-starter/README.md

   This runs the deploy script in `package.json`, which uses the Vercel CLI (`pnpx vercel`).

 - The main app (`apps/web`) is a standard Next.js app and works seamlessly with Vercel.
+- **Static HTML Output:** The Next.js app is configured to output static HTML using `output: "export"` in `next.config.mjs`.
+The build output is a static site in `apps/web/out`.
 - For Vercel:
   - Set the root directory to `apps/web`.
   - Ensure `pnpm install` is used for installing dependencies.